-A Revised and FAIR plan for California
+Florio comments on A Revised and FAIR plan for California

 1. Business and industrial users would be permitted to meet their electricity requirements through direct purchases from the retail market.
 Providing direct access to the market would diversify the cost-management tools available to customers that are willing and able to bear the financial risk of this option.
-Encouraging direct access among these customers also would facilitate the dedication of utility retained generation (URG) to smaller customers seeking greater price stability.
+Encouraging direct access among these customers also would facilitate the dedication of utility retained generation (URG) to smaller customers and others seeking greater price stability.

-Customers with loads in excess of 500 kW would be required to purchase directly from the market or choose from the utility default options specified in Section 2 effective January 1, 2003.
+Customers with loads in excess of 500 kW would be required to either purchase directly from the market or choose from the utility default options specified in Section 2, effective January 1, 2003.
 Core election must occur by October 2002.
 A noncore customer electing core service after October 2002 would be required to give 12 months’ notice; during the 12-month period, the customer would have available the other noncore options enumerated in Section 2.

 Customers with loads between 20-500 kW would be permitted to purchase directly from the market or choose from the utility default options specified in Section 2.
-Customers would be required to provide 90-180 days’ notice of departure [subject to negotiation] and must make a final election not later than January 1, 2005.
+Customers would be required to provide 90-180 days’ notice of departure from core service [subject to negotiation] and must make a final election to depart from or stay in the core not later than:

+June 30, 2003, for customers between 300-500 kw;

+January 1, 2004, for customers between 100-300 kw; andJune 30, 2004, for customers between 20-100 kw.

-Implementation of this direct access would be delayed in the absence of viable wholesale and retail markets.
+The dates stated above for implementation of this direct access program would be delayed by three months at a time in the absence of viable wholesale and retail markets.
 The wholesale market would be deemed to be viable upon achieving a [20%] [15%] reserve margin with the Western States Coordinating Council.
 The retail market would be deemed to be viable [conditions].

 Prior to the transition date, users who consume more than 20kW may engage in direct access subject to a reasonable application of nonbypassable charges.